 Lastly, 43 ones divided by 9 is 4 ones with a remainder of 7.
 The quotient is 894 r7.

-After doing a few divisions similar to this example, the student will see the pattern that the leftover is written before the next digit to be divided.
+After doing a few divisions similar to this example, the student will see the pattern that the leftover amount is written with the little numbers before the next digit to be divided.

 Remainders